CSU-ServerSide-Fall-23/Group_3/README.md

 ## Google Map API

-You have to create an API key from Google to be able to use the map.

 [Google Map API](https://mapsplatform.google.com/)

+A key is required if you want to run the project locally or on a different site.
+Create one with the link above.
 After getting your API key, open Map.js located in src/components, head into the GoogleMapAPI section and paste your API key in between the quotes.

 Open the terminal and type yarn start to start the react app.